evanx/redex/README.md

 Metadata is attached to messages e.g. for routing and processing purposes.

-The rationale and use-case we need is as follows:
+The first use-case we need is a reliable queue for multiple consumers, implemented as follows:
 - pop incoming messages from a Redis producer queue
 - push each incoming message onto multiple consumer queues
 - consumer microservices then pop messages off their consumer queues

 The above enables reliable messaging for multiple reactive consumers.
-If a consumer is busy, or crashed, its messages are effectively delivered when it is available again, via a blocking pop operation on its Redis queue.
+If a consumer is busy, or crashed, its messages are delivered when it is available again, via its blocking pop operation on its Redis queue.

 Also note that multiple workers can operate off a single consumer queue for scalability and resilience.